iamvishalkhare/todoapp/README.md

 #### Setting redis endpoint-
 This project uses `redis-om` to interact with redis.
 It uses RediSearch module to save data as native JSON objects.
-Set you redis endpoint in environment variable using this command-
+Set your redis endpoint as environment variable using this command-
 ```bash
 export REDIS_OM_URL=http://localhost:6379
 ```